Demolition operative

 It is also useful to not have dust allergies.

-To be physically fit with good eyesight and hearing
+You'll need to be physically fit with good eyesight and hearing.

 You may have to take an aptitude test before entry.